Walker (Star Wars): Depiction

-AT-TEs first appeared in Attack of the Clones during the Battle of Geonosis, where they serve as both assault vehicles and infantry transports for the Grand Army of the Republic.
+AT-TEs first appear in Attack of the Clones during the Battle of Geonosis, where they serve as both assault vehicles and infantry transports for the Grand Army of the Republic.
 Their in-universe manufacturer is Rothana Heavy Engineering, a subsidiary of Kuat Drive Yards and long-time enemy to the Trade Federation and Techno Union.
-A total of 2,160 AT-TEs were deployed in the battle, airlifted across the battlefield by special LAAT/c carriers to engage Separatist forces.
+A total of 2,160 AT-TEs are deployed in the battle, airlifted across the battlefield by special LAAT/c carriers to engage Separatist forces.

-The walker's unique six-legged design and flexible midsection gives it excellent stability and allows it to traverse otherwise impassible terrain.
+The walker's unique six-legged design and flexible midsection gives it excellent stability and allows it to transport two squads of clone troopers across otherwise impassible terrain.
 Its footpads contain terrain sensors and tractor-field generators which enhance its purchase on rough ground.
 They can also be magnetized, allowing the AT-TE to even hang upside-down on metal surfaces.

-A turret-mounted mass driver cannon atop the AT-TE has a low rate of fire but can be used to bombard fixed emplacements or shoot down slow-moving aircraft.
-Six turret-mounted laser cannons, four on the front of the hull and two in the rear, defend it against enemy infantry.
-The AT-TE's conductive armor spreads heat to minimize penetration from enemy fire, and is well-shielded against electromagnetic pulse and ion cannon weapons.
+The turret-mounted mass driver cannon atop the AT-TE can be used to bombard fixed emplacements or shoot down slow-moving aircraft, while the walker's conductive armor spreads the heat from weapon impacts and is well-shielded against electromagnetic pulse and ion attacks.

-The AT-TE carries two squads of clone troopers into battle, with seating split between the front and rear sections of the walker.
-These are connected by a flexible "concertina" section which also houses the walker's power generators.
-Inertial compensators beneath this seating helps to keep troopers secure, with seat restraints in case of compensator failure.

 In the Star Wars Rebels episode "Relics of the Old Republic", a heavily customized AT-TE is used by clone troopers Rex, Wolffe and Gregor as a mobile residence on the planet Seelos.
 Modifications made to the walker include renovating the interior to make room for bunk beds and a kitchen, and replacing the main cannon with rod and reel for catching the planet's wildlife.
 During a confrontation with a group of Imperial AT-ATs, the clones' AT-TE is destroyed, but thanks to the crew of the Ghost the Imperials are defeated and a captured AT-AT is used to replace it.